DennisRippinger/fakegen/README.md

 ## Features

-Beside the regular support for POJO classes, Fakegen supports some special cases:
+Besides the regular support for POJO classes, Fakegen supports some special cases:

 ### Factory Methods

-Within domain objects a sometimes observed style is the usage of factory methods.
-They are the only legit way to create an instance of the object.
+Factory methods usually provide the only way to create an instance of the object.
-If there is only one factory method in the class it is possible to:
+If there is only one factory method in the class it is possible to use the following.
 ```java

 // Factory Method in Class `BeanByFactoryType`